neyralab/client-gateway/README.md

 3. endpoint - endpoint from /generate/token request
 4. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
 5. handlers - an array with all possible handlers of callback function (should include 'type' param of callback function);
+6. progress - previous uploaded file's size in bytes - required only for folder uploading;

 ### Upload encrypted file
 ```javascript